maestrojs/cartographer.js/README.md

 * Generate new markup for new collection items
 * Fully qualified namespacing for elements that map to the model
 * A flexible way to define custom sources for templates
-* Event handling through delegation to the top level element of the rendered instance
 * Integration with Postal for messaging
 	* all API methods supported through Postal topography
-	* Convention for auto-wiring topic subscriptions that correlate with template control/event to DOM event
 * Configurable element identifier
 	* The default attribute used to identify the element for Cartographer is "data-id"
 * Configurable template attribute